outpostHQ/website/content/storybook/base-syntax.md

 ## Use built-ins instead!

-In real application we suggest you use a built-in [nu-btn](../../reference/elements/nu-btn.md) element as it has all needed attributes by default and includes few more perks for accessibility.
+In the real application we suggest you use a built-in [nu-btn](../../reference/elements/nu-btn.md) element as it has all needed attributes by default and includes few more perks for accessibility.

 ```html
 <split/>